 Known limitations for using Oracle database as a source include:

-- The table must have a unique index defined on it.
+- The table has a unique index.

 - This index must also be Btree, which is a default index.
 The index can be composite.